taqueci/ansible-redmine/README.md

 # Ansible playbook for Redmine

-Ansible playbook for installing Redmine with plugins on CentOS/Ubuntu.
+Ansible playbook for installing Redmine with plugins on CentOS/Ubuntu/Debian.

 ## Requirements

-CentOS 7.6 or Ubuntu 18.04
+CentOS 7.6, Ubuntu 18.04 or Debian 10

 ## System